-Q. What are the rates for nonresidential or commercial coverage?
-21.
+21. What are the rates for nonresidential or commercial coverage?
+0.

-A. These rates cannot be shown on a simple table since they are based on the class and location of the business and reflect the gross receipts from the previous year, as well as the amount of coverage selected by the insured.
-Complete details are contained in the program manual but, for example--

-(1) A grocery store having gross receipts of under \$100.000 advance):
+- A. These rates cannot be shown on a simple table since they are based program manual but, for example-- - (1) A grocery store having gross receipts of under \$100,000 in advance):